rotaryphone111/BdatEditor_Python/README.md

 - New rows *must* be filled completely right now.
 If they are not the bdat writer will throw an error.

+- Xenoblade X handles floats extremely strangely.
+If precision is a priority make sure your floating point numbers work out to integer values when multiplied by 4096.

 CHANGELOG:

+11/02/2022: Support has been added for Xenoblade X and Xenoblade Chronicles 1, along with some bugfixes.

 09/21/2021: I have cythonized the IO code to increase read and write speeds.